VingtCent20/GoogleSERPAnalyser/README.md

 Can scrap any Google SERP of any keyword to determine similarity and avoid cannibalization

 SET UP:
 - Choose your google region.
+In the "url=" line, please use the google link from the keyword region.
+If your keywords are in French, use google.fr.
-On the line "search_terms =" please give all of your keywords into the two brackets "[ ]" then run the program.
+- On the line "search_terms =", please give all of your keywords (KW) into the two brackets [ ].
+- Run the program.
 The code launches and gradually tells you the keywords it is analyzing.
 When it is finished it will show you the similarity percentages between all the keywords.

+WITH OR WITHOUT TIMER?
+- If you want to compare less than 100 KW, you don't have to use any timer.
+I still recommand to wait a couple of minutes to avoid google IP ban.
+- If you want to compare more than 100 KW, I recomand to use the code with the timer.
+- With more than 200-250 KW, a timer is mandatory to avoid IP ban.

+HOW TO EDIT SOME OPTIONS?
+-

 A few comments :
 - The code compares URLs accurately and analyzes the first 10 URLs in the SERP for each keyword.
 1 similar URL = 10% similarity.